seemoo-lab/airdrop-keychain-extractor/README.md

 Copy the three files into `~/.opendrop/keys`.
 When starting OpenDrop the next time, you will be asked to enter the passphrase for the key.

 Your OpenDrop instance should now be discoverable as one of your devices (`receive`) and should be able to discover your devices that are in contacts-only mode (`find` and `send`).

+## 4. Known issues on SPM Plugin

+- [ ] Plugin can't build a product with custom plugin flag.
+It will produce a error for unknwon link argument "-iframework"
+- [ ] The Plugin will fail to codesign it.
+Error message is "One or more parameters passed to a function were not valid.".
+Current have no idea how to fix it.